 For using the cmake graphical user interface as well as Xballs or other visual programs, connection with the X11 server has to be established:

-(if your adress from step 10 is different from 0.0 change the number)
+Mind the capitals.
+If your address from step 10 is different from 0.0 change the number.

 - To get into the directory, type

 - Once in the folder MercuryDPM, download or check out the beta version of the DPM source by typing

 Type 'p' during the process to permanently allow the svn to connect to the MercuryDPM server.

 The above command downloads the MercuryDPM source code into the folder named "MercurySource"